Active Shooter/Critical Incident Survival

 R.A.D.
 Rape, Aggression, Defense for Women

 The Cornerstone of R.A.D.
 Systems, this course has its foundations in education and awareness.
-The course includes lecture, discussion and self-defense techniques suitable for women of all ages and abilities.
+The course includes lecture, discussion and self-defense techniques suitable for women and non-binary individuals of all ages and abilities.
 Classes range from a minimum of nine to twelve hours plus in length.
 The objective of this workshop is to develop and enhance the options of self-defense, so they may become viable considerations to a woman who is attacked.